moq-wg/moq-transport/draft-ietf-moq-transport.md

 A canonical MoQ Object has the following information:

-* Track Alias: The track alias obtained as part of subscription and/or publish control message exchanges.
+* Track Namespace and Track Name: The track this object belongs to.

-* Group Sequence : The object is a member of the indicated group
+* Group Sequence: The object is a member of the indicated group
 {{model-group}} within the track.

 * Object Sequence: The order of the object within the group.
 The